eshultgren/Housing-and-Migrants-Chicago/README.md

 #2.
 Run staticplot.R #

---Updated path on Line 18
+--Update path on Line 18

-This code reads in the necessary data to prepare static plots demonstrating demographics of people experiencing homelessness over time i.e. veteran status, age, gender, race, geographic distribution of mental health resources and the languages serviced, and opioid overdase rates as they relate to concentrations of unhoused populations.
+This code reads in the necessary data to prepare static plots demonstrating demographics of people experiencing homelessness over time i.e. veteran status, age, gender, race, geographic distribution of mental health resources and the languages serviced, and opioid overdose rates as they relate to concentrations of unhoused populations.

 #3. textprocess.R #

 --Update path on line 12 to the folder with the Texas announcements in it

 This code calls in all of the announcements from Governor Abbott from March 2021 to late February 2024.
 Data was gathered via web crawler.
 Next, announcements are parsed by words and analyzed by their afinn sentiment.
 Summary statistics are produced to assess sentiment of announcements over time.
-The mean sentiment of announcements are plotted ver time.
+The mean sentiment of announcements are plotted over time.

 #4.
 Run model.R #

 --Update path on line 6

 Lone Star Announcements are grouped by month and year.
 Next, the code creates plots presenting the announced number of new arrivals sent to key cities of interest each month.

-The regression starting on line 80 assesses if sentiment is correlated with time of announcment.
+The regression starting on line 80 assesses if sentiment is correlated with time of announcement.

 #4.
 Run shiny.R #

 --Update path on Line 27

+The purpose of this script is to consolidate the discrete Shiny applications built by individual members of our project team.
+Individual Shiny app code can be found in the script_archive folder.
+This script produces a single app with multiple interactive tabs displaying the following content: opioid overdose rates, spatial distribution of grocery stores/mental health clinics in relation to concentration of unhoused individuals, and overall sentiment of our scraped articles.

-This code produces a shiny app with interactive features divided across four tabs.
+The final shiny app includes interactive features divided across four tabs.
-Data for opioiod analysis is called in and cleaned.
+Data for opioid analysis is called in and cleaned.
 Due to difficulties saving newly created shape files, data and shape files are merged here for shiny purposes.
 Next equity map, unhoused populations, grocery store, and mental health data is prepped and maps created to be called into the shiny app later.
-Data for the text anaalysis is called in in likes 166 and 167.
+Data for the text analysis is called in in likes 166 and 167.
 The UI for the shiny begins on line 178 and server starts on line 259.